pkrll/Helium/README.md

 - .htaccess
 ```
 * Below is an example of how the controller, model, view and templates interact.
-    * Note: All controllers must have the default main-method, which will be called if the URL does not specify any method (i.e. *helium.dev/example*).
-Method foo() is an example of when the URL path is set and a parameter is passed along (i.e. *helium.dev/example/foo/bar*).
+    * Note: All controllers must have the default main-method, which will be called if the URL request does not specify any action (i.e. *helium.dev/example*).
+Method foo() is an example of when the URL request path is set and a parameter is passed along (i.e. *helium.dev/example/foo/bar*).

 #### ExampleController.php
 ```php